-Building a robust network of affirming individuals who provide belonging, support, emotional and potentially legal permanency.
+Building a robust network of affirming individuals who provide belonging, support, and even legal permanency.

 Youth Acceptance Project (YAP)

-Supports parents/caregivers that are experiencing stressors related to the diverse SOGIE of the young person in their care by moving caregivers through varying degrees of grief, fear, guilt, and hope associated with their young person’s SOGIE and on a pathway toward affirmation.
+Supporting parents or caregivers that are experiencing stressors related to the diverse SOGIE of the young person in their care.
+YAP was designed to move caregivers through grief, fear, guilt, and hope on a pathway toward affirmation.

 Why Affirm Me?

-Children and youth with diverse SOGIE (Sexual Orientation, Gender Identity, and Gender Expression) have been found to be at greater risk than their heterosexual peers for:
+Young people with diverse SOGIE (Sexual Orientation, Gender Identity, and Gender Expression) are at greater risk for:

-Youth who identify as LGBTQ+ are over-represented in the foster care system.
-The Cuyahoga Youth Count: A Report on LGBTQ+ Youth Experience in Foster Care, published in 2021, identified that 32% of young people in foster care identified as LGBTQ+.
-LGBTQ+ young people constitute 9.5% of the US population.
-In addition, LGBTQ+ youth reported more mistreatment while in foster care, more frequent placement changes, and were more likely to need medical care for emotional reasons compared with their non-LGBTQ+ peers.
+LGBTQ+ youth are over-represented in the foster care system.
+The Cuyahoga Youth Count: A Report on LGBTQ+ Youth Experience in Foster Care identified that 32% of young people in foster care identified as LGBTQ+ while only comprising 9.5% of the US population.
+In addition, LGBTQ+ youth reported more mistreatment while in foster care, more frequent placement changes, and were more likely to need mental health services compared with their non-LGBTQ+ peers.

-LGBTQ+ youth who have experienced abuse, neglect, and/or rejection need committed, affirming relationships to achieve positive lifelong outcomes.
-Long-term foster care is not a solution for children who have been rejected and/or removed from their biological families.
-Emancipating youth from care without permanent connections leaves them with higher rates of depression, suicide, illegal drug use, and high rates of STI’s and HIV.
-This program keeps children safely in their families of origin, helping return them home when possible or develop alternative permanency arrangements with other affirming parents/caregivers.
+Above all, LGBTQ+ youth who have experienced abuse, neglect, or rejection need committed, affirming relationships to achieve positive lifelong outcomes.
+Long-term foster care is not a solution for children who have been rejected by or removed from their biological families.
+Moreover, emancipating youth from care without permanent connections leaves them at high risk of the challenges above.
+CAFF and YAP keep children safely in their families of origin, helping return them home when possible.
+When that is not possible, the goal is to seek permanency with affirming caregivers.